 Here are some frequently asked questions when it comes to buying shares in the Nairobi Securities Exchange:

 A share is a piece of ownership of a company or enterprise.
-When you buy a share, you become an investor and thereby an owner of a piece of the company’s profit or losses.
+When you buy a stock, you become an investor and thereby an owner of a portion of the company’s profit or losses.

 Shareholders expect a profit as a reward from lending their money to expand the business of the company.

 A shareholder is an investor who buys shares with an expectation of profit.
-Profits in shares are through dividends, gains in share prices, bonuses, rights etc.
+Profits in stocks are through dividends, gains in share prices, bonuses, rights etc.

 A shareholder owns a piece of the company and its profits equal to the number of shares he/she owns.